 How is anemia related to chronic kidney disease?

-The signs and symptoms of anemia in someone with CKD may include
+Symptoms of anemia in CKD may include

-- difficulty breathing or shortness of breath
+- shortness of breath

 - chest pain

 - trouble concentrating